-If you are not sure how to bring your concerns up with the young person, phone your local CEDS for advice (contact details overleaf).
+If you are not sure how to bring your concerns up with the young person, phone your local specialist CEDS for advice (contact details overleaf).
 They can give you helpful tips.
 Don't wait and see what happens.

-- Early help is VERY important - You are not expected to be an expert - just someone who knows the young person and is worried
+- Early help is VERY important - You are not expected to be an expert- just someone who knows the young person and is worried

 Children and young people DO NOT need to be referred by their GP - YOU CAN REFER.
+In some

-In some areas young people and parents can also refer themselves.
+areas young people and parents

+can also refer themselves.

-Education professionals can make a direct referral to CEDS
+VCS professionals can make a direct referral to CEDs

-- If you refer then let the young person and parents know beforehand - Let CEDS know who gave consent - If consent is refused, then phone your CEDS for advice
+- Please get consent from the young person/parents/carers before you refer - Let CEDS know who gave consent - If consent is refused, then phone your CEDS for advice.